envimate/example-mate-crud/README.md

 * dynamodb local: providing medium speed tests using a "real" database (dynamodb setup with cloudformation in AWS)
 * remote: providing slow but realistic feedback fully-blown integration tests (calling an already deployed http endpoint somewhere - in this case AWS LB)

+The default test mode is "local backend".
+If the AWS env variables are present the "dynamodb local" will be executed.
+If the ENVIMATE_CRUD_ENDPOINT env variable is present (should point to a deployed endpoint e.g. the LB), the remote will be executed.
+(mvn clean verify respects this)

 ## BUILD